dirigeants/klasa/tutorials/CreatingEvents.md

 	}

 	run(...params) {
-		// This is where you place the code you want to run for your command }
+		// This is where you place the code you want to run for your event }

 	async init() {